MordFIdel/SOCORAD32/Final_Firmware.md

 You can directly use the esp-idf extension in Visual Code.
 Take care to utilize the correct version of ESP-IDF.

-Our you could follow the [guide for installing the tool directly on Linux / Mac](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html#)
+Or you could follow the [guide for installing the tool directly on Linux / Mac](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html#)